prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <br /><br />

-<strong>Test networks</strong> are available in both the execution layer (EL) and consensus layer (CL). <strong>Every EL network has a corresponding partner CL network</strong>.
+<strong>Test networks</strong> are available in both the execution layer (EL) and consensus layer (CL).
+Every EL network has a corresponding partner CL network.
 In this quickstart, you'll learn how to run a node + validator on the following network pairs:

 <br /><br />